-This is the third post in Minafi’s The Focused Investor series.
+This is the fourth post in Minafi’s The Focused Investor series.
 This series is a chance to hear investing opinions and takes that may differ from my own, but are core to someone else’s investment strategy.

 Each Focused Investor article touches on 3 parts:

 - Who’s writing and why are they writing about investing?

 - What is one core investing opinion you believe in?

 - What advice do you have for someone getting started?

 The goal of this series is to see what different investors feel is the most important core opinion about investing and share how they believe someone could get started today.

 We currently live in Seattle, Washington in Upper Left USA!
 I was born in China and came to the US when I was 9.
 I’m 27 and my husband is 31 and he’s a computer engineer in Big Tech.